Butch McCain: Film and television

-Butch currently works as the evening weather anchor for the NBC affiliate KKCO in Grand Junction, Colorado.
+Butch currently works in his underground studio doing voice-overs for clients all over the world while writing songs for he and his brother’s sixth album.

+Filmography

 Music

-Butch and Ben form the songwriting duo, the McCain Brothers.
-They recorded the country single, “If Love Was a Crime I Couldn't Get Arrested", which went number one on 50,000-watt KOMA radio.
+Butch and his brother, Ben form the singing-songwriting duo, The McCain Brothers.

+They have recorded 6 albums.
+Film legend Roger Corman was the first producer to use their songs in a movie.
+The single, "If Love Was a Crime I Couldn't Get Arrested", went number one on 50,000-watt KOMA radio in Oklahoma City.
+Butch and Ben also hosted a syndicated TV music program called The McCain Brothers Show.
 They also hosted a syndicated TV music show called The McCain Brothers Show.